t-tiger/gorm-bulk-insert/README.md

 gormbulk.BulkInsert(db, sliceValue, 3000)
 ```

-Third argument specifies the maximum number of records to BulkInsert at once.
+Third argument specifies the maximum number of records to bulk insert at once.
 This is because inserting a large number of records and embedding variable at once will exceed the limit of prepared statement.

 Depending on the number of variables included, 2000 to 3000 is recommended.